lbsonley/yahtzee/README.md

 This is a simple yahtzee game I built with React.

-You can play it [here](https://yatzee-ciifoqzuux.now.sh/)
+You can play it [here](https://yatzee.bensonley.com/)

 ## Score Validation

-In its current state, Not every score field is validated.
-This might cause problems if you try to strike a score because you were unable to obtain it.
-More robust validation is coming soon.
-In the meantime, be honest when recording your score.
+Score validation is now present for all scores.
+It's just not the most efficient way of validating.
+Don't judge me, improvements are coming - see optimizations below. ;)

 ## Optmizations